 Data Protection at Royal Mail Group

-Our Data Protection and Privacy Policy outlines how we manage compliance with data protection laws and is supported by robust processes and procedures.
-Internal policies are managed by the Company Secretary and reviewed and signed-off by Royal Mail Group’s Audit and Risk Committee annually, as part of our governance processes.
 Our internal policies for information security and data protection are designed to meet the regulatory requirements of UK GDPR, as well as the other data protection obligations with which we must comply, including under postal services legislation.
-Our Data Protection and Information Security policies and standards follow industry frameworks and best practice, such as ISO 27001.
-More details can be found in our Info Sec Statement.
+Our Data Protection and Information Security policies and standards follow industry frameworks and best practice, such as ISO 27001, and ICO Accountability requirements.

 Royal Mail Group’s role as a data controller

 Royal Mail Group does not process personal data inside the letters and parcels it handles.
 Where we process personal data for the purposes of sorting, tracking and delivering mail or parcels (including where an organisation provides us with ‘pre-advice’ for delivery purposes) we are the data controller.
+We are registered as a Data Controller with the ICO, under registration: Z5374624.

 Mail integrity

 Royal Mail Group takes the security of our customers’ mail very seriously.
 We have robust approaches to the security of mail and are committed to maintaining our high standards in meeting and exceeding the expectations of our customers.
-The security and integrity of mail services is regulated by Ofcom and we comply with the Mail Integrity Code of Practice to safeguard the confidentiality of mail and information conveyed.
+The security and integrity of mail services is regulated by Ofcom, and we comply with the Mail Integrity Code of Practice to safeguard the confidentiality of mail and information conveyed.

 Data retention